ringa-js/ringa/docs/docs/model.md

 The console will now output:

     A property has changed 'firstName': Saajan

+## 1.4.
+Watch Until

+Model's can be watched until a condition is met.
+One use case might be if you have an authorization model with a flag for being logged in.
+Your view could `watchUntil` the user is logged in before continuing:

+* `watchUntil(condition, handler, autoUnwatch = true)`

+    class AuthModel = Model.construct('AuthModel', ['loggedIn']);

+    ...

+    let authModel = new AuthModel(); //

+    authModel.watchUntil(authModel => authModel.loggedIn, signal => {
+      console.log(`The user has logged in!`);
+    }, true);

+Internally the model watches all of its dispatched signals and reruns the condition check function every time.
+When it is truthy, then the handler is called.

+If you set `autoUnwatch` to true, then the handler will only be called the first time the condition is met.
+If `autoUnwatch` is false, then the handler function will be called every time the condition is met.

 # 2. Advanced

 While all the following features are optional, they are all designed to work together seamlessly to serve every need you could have for a Model.
 For the best results, I recommend reading on each of the following features to get the most mileage and reuse from your Ringa models.